CombatCounselor

 Just as Thupten had told me, the groups from individual nations were instructed to approach him one at a time.
 I could not tell you where the first groups were from, but there were from 5 to 12 or so people in each group.
 He would greet them, chat briefly, give them a blessing, and his staff would then take a group photo.
 The encounters lasted from one to three or four minutes.
 The group in front of me was from Japan and there were seven of them.
 I overheard the Dalai Lama telling them in English how wonderful it is that the Japanese are so forgiving toward Americans for having dropped the two atomic bombs on Japan at the end of World War II and that forgiveness is a critical part of compassion and Buddhism.
 Little did His Holiness know that the next person in line was an American and a military veteran at that.

 Oh, I forgot to mention, I was the only American in line that day, so when it was time, I was escorted to meet the Dalai Lama alone - I was the only nationality with just one member present!
 When I approached him, one of his staff said, “This is Lieutenant Colonel Sorrentino of the United States Air Force”.
-I then presented the white silk khata to the Dalai Lama between my two outstretched palms, as is the tradition.
-Taking it from me, His Holiness placed it around my shoulders as I bowed.
+I then presented the white silk khata to the Dalai Lama between my two outstretched palms, as is the tradition, taking it from me he placed it around my shoulders as I bowed.
 He then took my hands and we bowed together in greetings.
 Not letting go of my hands, he asked me, “How long were you in the military?” to which I replied “20 years Your Holiness”. “ Did you serve in combat?” he asked.
 “Yes Your Holiness, I served in the Bosnia, Kosovo, Iraq, and Afghanistan operations”.
 “Oh, very good”, he replied.
 At that point his staff were looking as if it were time to move on, so I took the opportunity to tell him something rather than asking a customary question.

 I said, “Your Holiness, I have been fortunate enough to volunteer teaching English conversation to and befriending many Tibetans while here in McLeod Ganj and I have gotten to know your people very well”.
 I went on, “I have to tell you that I have never met such kind, compassionate, joyful, and wonderful people in my life and if there is ever anything I can do for you or the Tibetan people, please do not hesitate to ask me”.
 As I was finishing my comment, my eyes began to fill with tears of joy, both for the opportunity to meet this great and very kind man as well as because of the joy that working with my Tibetan students at LHA and my monk Sonam had given me.
-I have to say that there was a bit of sadness as well, knowing what hardships and suffering the Dalai Lama and all Tibetan refugees had experienced while escaping from Tibet in very harsh conditions, leaving friends and family behind to do so.
+I have to say that was a bit of sadness as well, knowing what hardships and suffering the Dalai Lama and all Tibetan refugees had experienced while escaping from Tibet in very harsh conditions, leaving friends and family behind to do so.

 His Holiness saw the tears in my eyes and still holding my hands he told me, and I am paraphrasing, about tolerance, interdependence, compassion, and forgiveness.
 He said that it is helpful to empathize with and feel compassion toward those who we feel harm us or wish us ill will and that anger and resentment only cause our own suffering.
 The Dalai Lama added that the ignorant are oblivious to the feelings of others, requiring even more compassion from those with the wisdom to understand their suffering and that those are the reasons Tibetan Buddhists are such compassionate, joyful, and caring people.
 A few more photos were then taken, I later found out that the photographer had been snapping away the entire five minutes for a total of nine photos, and then it was time for me to let the next group approach.
 It then dawned on me that the Dalai Lama had not let go of my hands the entire time we were together.